Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/im/index.rst

    :param vector_ctrl: Vector controller whose input is the torque reference.
    :type vector_ctrl: VectorController
    :param speed_ctrl: Speed controller.
-If not given, torque-control mode is used.
+If not given or None, torque-control mode is used.
-   :type speed_ctrl: SpeedController, optional
+   :type speed_ctrl: SpeedController | PIController | None